ionic-team/ionic-site/docs/angularjs/views/content/index.md

 ```

+### Dynamic content resizing

-If you content of scroll area changes, we can tell the content area to resize and update itself:
+If the content of your scroll area changes, we can tell the content area to resize and update itself:

 ```javascript
 $scope.$broadcast('scroll.resize');